Baby Nursery Design

-It’s important to consider the old saying ‘less is more’.
-The simpler the design including your colour schemes then less can go wrong.
+It’s important to consider the old saying “less is more”.
+The simpler the design including your color schemes the less can go wrong.
 The end result will be much better, you will have more space and the room will look more effective.

 Have a Plan

-It’s important to develop a plan, now we are not talking an in-depth complex plan, just a basic idea of how you plan to approach decorating and furnishing the nursery.
-You could make a rough sketch on paper, highlighting where you will position furniture, shelves and toy boxes.
-Having a plan make shopping for these items more efficient, you will know sizes and shapes and can start considering colours schemes so you can shop for matching sets incorporating bedding.
+It’s important to develop a plan, now we are not talking about an in-depth complex plan, just a basic idea of how you plan to approach decorating and furnishing the nursery.
+You could make a rough sketch on paper, highlighting where you will position furniture, shelves, and toy boxes.
+Having a plan makes shopping for these items more efficient, you will know sizes and shapes and can start considering colors schemes so you can shop for matching sets incorporating bedding.

-Work off your plan, look around, use the internet, visit children’s furniture websites and look at pictures to get an idea of matching colour schemes and layouts.
-Keep looking around until you are satisfied you have the perfect with furniture that fits.
+Work off your plan, look around, use the internet, visit children’s furniture websites and look at pictures to get an idea of matching color schemes and layouts.
+Keep looking around until you are satisfied you have the perfect furniture that fits.

 If the room you are planning is of a good size, why not consider using one of these walls to replicate a screen from a popular children’s storybook?
 This type of decoration can be really effective, and visually stimulating.
-If the room is a little more modest size wise, why not purchase picture of similar scenes and frame them for hanging on the walls?
+If the room is a little more modest size-wise, why not purchase pictures of similar scenes and frame them for hanging on the walls?

 Large area rugs